 In the following example, we will use the calculated late and early finish dates to calculate the total float for each activity:

-Activities A, D, and E each have the same date as their early finish and their late finish.
-This gives each of these activities 0 float, indicating that they are critical activities.
-Activity C’s late finish date was January 12th while its early finish date was January 6th.
-There is a difference here of 6 days, meaning that activity C has 6 days of float.
+Activities A, D, and E have the same early finish date as their late finish date.
+This gives each activity a 0 float.
+This means that the activities are critical activities.
+Activity C’s late finish date was January 12th and its early finish date was January 6th.
+There is a difference of 6 days.
+This means that activity C has 6 days of float.
 The same is true for activity B.

 How to Build a CPM Schedule

 Now that we’ve gone over how the critical path method of scheduling works, let’s go over the basic steps required to create a CPM schedule.
-It should be noted that many project management softwares, such as Primavera P6, will walk you through these initial steps.
-Once completed, the application will use the CPM algorithm to calculate dates and total float, as seen from the examples above.
+Please note that many project management softwares, such as Primavera P6, will walk you through these initial steps.
+Once completed, the application uses the CPM algorithm to schedule dates and total float— as seen in the examples above.